maxlluky/DhcpDotNet/README.md

 ## Examples
-See the <a href="/DhcpDotNet/Examples/">Examples</a> folder for a range of examples using DhcpDotNet
+See the <a href="/DhcpDotNet/Examples/">Examples</a> folder for a range of examples using DhcpDotNet A DHCPv4 server under C# will soon appear under the name DhcpSharp

 ## Usage
 Example of a DHCP Discover package.
 The payload can be sent with a UdpClient or socket.